 The Future: AI-Driven Event Advertising and Sponsorship

 AI is disrupting just about every aspect of our lives including the amount and type of data that media outlets can pass along to prove ROI for advertisers.
 AI solutions now have the capability to quickly collect, tally, and report viewer engagement metrics for live streaming, highlight reels, and trailers.
-This makes AI a game changer in ROI conversations between media outlets, events, and the brands that advertise.
+This makes AI a game-changer in ROI conversations between media outlets, events, and the brands that advertise.

 The Future: AI-Driven Contextual Ad Placement

 Today’s contextual ads are a version of pay-per-click whereby banner ads display on web pages that are relevant to the content on the ad.
-For example if you advertise sandals on a travel website, ads will only show on pages or posts about beach getaways, not pages or posts pertaining to skiing – even when both topics reside on the same website.
-With AI, these contextual ads will be up-leveled to include the current linear platforms (websites) as well as non-linear platforms (traditional and online TV).
+For example, if you advertise sandals on a travel website, ads will only show on pages or posts about beach getaways, not pages or posts pertaining to skiing – even when both topics reside on the same website.
+With AI, these contextual ads will be up-levelled to include the current linear platforms (websites) as well as non-linear platforms (traditional and online TV).

 The potential of AI-driven contextual ad placement for non-linear applications is uncapped.
 Imagine the possibilities when brands pair ads to relevant characters within a show.
 One such example would be a shoe company targeting skateboarders by placing contextual ads only after scenes where Tony Hawk appears.